gabicavalcante/infra-notes/[db] logical-replication-postgreSQL12-on-gce-ubuntu20.md

 # Set Up Logical Replication with PostgreSQL 12 on Google Compute Engine using Ubuntu 20

+DBaaS services are great (like Google Cloud SQL, Azure Database for PostgreSQL, Amazon RDS, etc), but sometimes I need to make a full setup, like use a custom extension or choose the OS.
+For this case, I need to a virtual machine.

+Now I want to learn how I can configure logical replication using postgreSQL on Google Compute Engine.

 # setup VM

 Firstly I created two VM and installed the postgres.